dominictarr/reconnect/README.md

 ## Example

-pass function will be called every time the stream connects. if the connection is broken, reconnect will make a new connection and call this function again.
+Pass a function that will be called every time the stream connects. if the connection is broken, reconnect will make a new connection and call this function again.
 ``` js